 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

-In his first Chicago performance in more than 30 years, David Behrman returns in a concert with cellist Fred Lonberg-Holm.
+In his first Chicago performance since 1975, David Behrman returns in a concert with cellist Fred Lonberg-Holm.
 Together, they perform a new version of QS/RL.
 In the piece, computer software is linked to a synthesizer, pitch sensor and microphone.
 The software listens to the cello and responds to changes in the loudness of sustaining sounds within low and high registers.
 Behrman also performs his Homemade Synthesizer Music with Sliding Pitches.
 In this 2003 revival of the 1973 original, the synths are now virtual, controlled with a drawing tablet and videocam software.

 David Behrman (b.1937, Salzburg, Austria) has been active as a composer and artist since the 1960s and has created many works for performance as well as sound installations.
 Most of his music has involved homemade electronics and computer-controlled music systems that operate interactively with collaborating performers.